Location: From the Place de la Concorde in the east to the Place Charles de Gaulle in the west in the city of Paris, France.

-Musee Galliera de la Mode de Paris: This Renaissance style palace, built during the 19th century, became the Costume and Fashion Museum of the city in 1977.
+Musee Galliera de la Mode de Paris: This Renaissance-style palace, built during the 19th century, became the Costume and Fashion Museum of the city in 1977.

 Carríé Marigny: Carríé Marigny, also known as Marigny Square is a wonderful green square, with an open-air market for postage stamps.
-Located in the VIIIe arrondissement of Paris, it is a must visit place for the philatelists.
+Located in the VIIIe arrondissement of Paris, it is a must-visit place for the philatelists.

 Restaurants: While visiting Champs-Elysee, you will find a number of wonderful restaurants that you can’t miss to step in.
 The most famous of which is Fouquet’s.
 Besides this, you can also check in to Atelier Renault (French), Pizza Vesuvio (Italian), Haagen-Dazs International Flagship Boutique (Ice cream), Kaiseki Bento (Japanese) and Maiffret (Sweets and Chocolates).

-Shopping: Your visit to Champs-Elysee cannot get completed unless you drop in to some fashion outlets along the avenue.
-Champs-Elysee has a number of luxury shops along its two sides which include Marionnaud, Cartier, Grand Optical, L'Atelier Renault, Nike and many more.
+Shopping: Your visit to Champs-Elysee cannot get completed unless you drop into some fashion outlets along the avenue.
+Champs-Elysee has a number of luxury shops along its two sides which include Marionnaud, Cartier, Grand Optical, L’Atelier Renault, Nike and many more.

 Events: Champs-Elysee is also the place of a number of popular events in Paris.
 The largest military parade in Europe passes down the Champs-Elysee every year on Bastille Day (14th July).
-The last stage of Tour de France is also organized here every year since 1975 which is known as Champs-Elysee stage.
+The last stage of Tour de France is also organized here every year since 1975 which is known as the Champs-Elysee stage.
 The subsequent award ceremony is also organized on the avenue.
-Besides these, the events like New Year's Eve, and other occasional events are also organized at Champs-Elysee.
+Besides these, the events like New Year’s Eve, and other occasional events are also organized at Champs-Elysee.